cFos/l10n/README.md

 See how it works?
 You simply putting `<img>` between `<a>` `</a>` tags

-If you're confused what exactly does certain tag - here is [basic cheatsheet](http://www.w3schools.com/html/html_quick.asp) with most used tags
+If you're confused what exactly does certain tag — here is [basic cheatsheet](http://www.w3schools.com/html/html_quick.asp) with most used tags

 For better experience and easier work it's recommend to read at least about basics of html.
 For example, [here](http://html.net/tutorials/html/lesson3.php) or [here](http://learn.shayhowe.com/html-css/terminology-syntax-intro) or [here](http://www.wikihow.com/Learn-HTML).

+#### HTML entities

+During translation you may also notice strange words like `&lt;`, `&gt;` or even `&#8364;`

+Those aren't errors — those are **HTML entities**.

+Those entities converted into special characters in final product.

+For example:
+* `&lt;` will appear as `<`;
+* `&gt;` will appear as `>`;
+* `&#8364;` will appear as `€`.

+HTML entities can be freely moved around in string's content, however remember not to break it's structure.
+For example, `&lt` or `lt;` won't work.

+You can read more about HTML entities [here](http://www.w3schools.com/html/html_entities.asp).

+List of HTML entities can be found [here](http://www.ascii.cl/htmlcodes.htm).

 #### File format

-Please make sure it remains an `utf-8 with BOM` text file.
+Please make sure that received for translation file remains an `utf-8 with BOM` text file.

 #### Please, REPORT:

-* if you've received non-English strings, so we'll be able to fix it;
+* if you've received non-English strings, so we'll be able to replace them;
 * if it's hard to translate some strings (don't worry about it, it's ok);
+* if you've found error or typo in any language or string (including English strings);
-* if you have any questions.
+* if you have any questions or difficulties.

 Syntax highlighting
 -------------------

-It would be probably much easier to work with syntax highlighting for cFos ml-file.
+It's recommended to work with syntax highlighting for cFos ml-file.
+It helps to differentiate keys, html-tags and other programming parts from text which actually should be translated, as well as detect any kind of markup errors:

 * **Sublime Text** and **TextMate**: [Syntax highlighting with markup errors detection](https://github.com/ArmorDarks/cfos-ml-syntax)

 IMPORTANT:
 ----------
 By returning the translation to us you allow us to use it in any way we wish.
 In return you get a free license for cFos or cFosSpeed.